-- Required landscape material shall satisfy the criteria of the Amercan Association of the criterian shall satisfy for knows (so both and bot; a) Northern nursey more than the state of the state of the state in the specied; b) Northern and the state of the state of - provided; and e.)
+- Required landscape manafathal shall shall be criteria of the Amercan Association of the criteria shall shall be the criteria of the Amercan a) Northern nurse material shall be the criteria shall be also the shall be also by the shall be also the shall be also the shall be also the shall be also units of the shall be also the shall be also the shall be also be also the shall be also t - provided; and e.)
 Guaranteed for two (2) years. - Topsoil shall be friable, fertile soil of clayloam character containing at least five - Topsoil shall be fhable, fertile soil of clayloam character containing at least two percent (%) but not more than twenty percent (2%) bu wight of organic matter with a pH range between 6.0 and 7.0.
 The topsoil shall be free from day lange, cases earn, glant roots, sticks, and type from day lange.
 The seed instance shall constal of the following types and proportions: Kentucky Blue Grass Med Barrol/Shari/Alkaff (%) sky percent (%).
 Chenying Fascue @ [twenty]-the percent (2%), Chenying (%) are early (%).
 Chenying (%), Chenyi - percent (1%).
 The mix shall be applied at a rate of 200 pounds per acre.
 4. Sod shall be two (2) year old "Baron/Sheri/Adelphi" Kentucky Blue Grass blend - grown in a sod nursery on loam soil.
 Proposed perennials shall be full, well-rooted plants. - - Callery Per (Pyrus callery Para) Norway Maple (Acer platanoides) shall not be substituted for any tree species in the plant list.
 Contact the Landscape Architect acceptable plant substitutions.
 GENERAL